 We agree that having a passion is a good thing to have when doing something especially if it's your career or source of income.
 However, passion alone does not always equate to business success and this is supported by our personal experiences with running esports centers.

 An entrepreneur will have to do a lot of research and learn how to run a business properly.
-At the end of the day, people running an esports center will have to consider a lot of things like making the rent, setting aside a portion of income for future equipment upgrades, maintenance, and so much more.
+At the end of the day, people running an esports venue will have to consider a lot of things like making the rent, setting aside a portion of income for future equipment upgrades, maintenance, and so much more.

 Sure, having passion is a great motivator to do something day after day, but you'll also need a reality check that having skills to run a business is a much more important factor.